3 Tips for Choosing a Primary Care Doctor

-- Think about which type of doctor is best for your needs—there are four main types of primary care doctors, and choosing the right one can depend on your age, gender, and health concerns:
+Think about which type of doctor is best for your needs—there are four main types of primary care doctors.
+Choosing the right one can depend on your age, gender, and health concerns:

 - Family practice doctors – A family medicine doctor, also known as a general practitioner, can provide comprehensive medical care for people of all ages.
 If you want a one-stop-shop for the whole family, this can be a great option.
-These providers completed their residency in family medicine and can provide everything from prescriptions to Pap smears.
+These providers completed their residency in family medicine.

 - Internal medicine doctors – A doctor who treats only adults, internal medicine physicians handle a broad range of illnesses and are equally qualified to provide preventive care.
 These providers dedicated much of their training to the prevention, diagnosis, and treatment of adult diseases.

-- Pediatricians – If you have a child or family member under 18, you’ll want to seek a pediatrician.
+- Pediatricians – If you have a child or family member younger than the age of 18, you’ll want to seek a pediatrician.
 These doctors specialize in childhood illnesses and preventive care for kids, such as immunizations and wellness checks.

 - Obstetricians and Gynecologists (OB/GYNs) – Some women choose an OB/GYN as a primary care doctor as opposed to a family practice physician.
 For many women, this is a great option to get all the care they need in one place.